- PhD, English, Yale University

 - 19th-Century British Literature

-Associate Professor Steve Tedeschi teaches undergraduate and graduate courses in British Romantic literature.
-He received his PhD from Yale University and joined UA’s English Department in 2011.
+Associate Professor Steve Tedeschi teaches undergraduate and graduate courses in British Romantic literature and literary theory.
+He received his PhD from Yale University and joined the UA English Department in 2011.
 His first book, Urbanization and English Romantic Poetry, was published by Cambridge University Press.
 He has published articles in European Romantic Review, Keats-Shelley Journal, Keats-Shelley Review, and Essays in Romanticism.
 He is writing a book on Percy Shelley and poetic communication.

 - Urbanization and English Romantic Poetry (Cambridge University Press, 2017)